Kampung Datuk Keramat

-Kampung Datuk Keramat or more commonly referred to as Keramat (old name - Tangga Cina) among the locals is a large zone in the Titiwangsa constituency, falling within the boundary of the Federal Territory of Kuala Lumpur, Malaysia.
+Kampung Datuk Keramat, commonly referred to as Keramat (old name Tangga Cina) is a large zone in the Titiwangsa constituency, falling within the boundary of the Federal Territory of Kuala Lumpur, Malaysia.
 It is located northeast of downtown Kuala Lumpur and borders the district of Ampang in Selangor.
 The Klang River runs roughly from northeast to the west and acts as a natural divider of Keramat and Ampang.

 Keramat, along with Kampung Baru, which is a 10 minutes drive away, has traditionally been a Malay majority area, being a Malay reserve area.

+Name

+Kampung Datuk Keramat was once the site of two venerated tombs.
+One tomb was that of Haji Ali, a Bugis immigrant.
+Haji Ali's tomb became renown as a Datuk Keramat, until its veneration was stopped in the 1990s.
+One tomb was that of a pious Summatran immigrant named Sheikh Taih or To' Janggut.